wtclarke/spec2nii/README.md

 Manual overrides can be provided for incorrectly interpreted required header fields, namely SpectrometerFrequency, ResonantNucleus and dwell-time, by using the `--override_frequency`, `--override_nucleus`, and `--override_dwelltime` command line options.

+During conversion, `spec2nii` will automatically remove zero-valued elements from the 5th and higher dimensions when an index is entirely zero across the spectral dimension and all other higher dimensions.
+This is intended to avoid issues in preprocessing that arise when there is zero-valued data.
+If you need to keep these elements, a hidden `--keep_zero_valued` option is available.

 ### Automatic detection
 `spec2nii auto FILE` will attempt an automatic conversion of the following formats: Twix, RDA, SPAR/SDAT, GE p-file, DICOM.
 Note that many features of the individual converters are not implemented in this automatic pathway.
 This feature should be regarded as somewhat experimental.
 For finer-grained control see the specific subcommands listed below.